+- X Student's name

+- X Address

+- X Telephone listing

+- Date and place of birth

+- Major field of study

+- X Grade level

+- Participation in officially recognized activities and sports

+- Weight and height (for members of athletic teams)

+- Dates of attendance

+- Honors, degrees and awards received

+- Email address

+- X Photograph

-X Student's name X Address X Student's name Address Telephone listing Date and place of birth Major field of study Grade level Portion of the officially recognized activities and anomaly Date and place of birth Major field of study X Grade level Participation in officially recognized activities and sports Weight and height (for members of athletic teams) Dates of attendance Participation in officially recognized activities and sports Weight and height (for members of athletic teams) Dates of attendance Honors, degrees and awards received Email address Photograph Name of educational institution previously attended Student ID number, user ID, or other unique personal identifier used to communicate in Email address X Photograph Name of educational institution previously attended Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity such as a PIN, password, or other factor known or possessed only by the authorized user.
-Student ID number or other unique personal identifier that is displayed on a student ID badge but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN password, or other factor known or possessed only by the authorized user.
+- Name of educational institution previously attended

+Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user.

+Student ID number or other unique personal identifier that is displayed on a student ID badge, but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user.